jsoref/insomnia/packages/insomnia-smoke-test/README.md

 ### Element selection
 Spectron is built heavily on top of WebdriverIO, and WebdriverIO's `browser` object is available under `app.client` ([docs](https://github.com/electron-userland/spectron#client)).
 This is the primary API you will need for user interactions, see examples with existing tests.

 Through WebdriverIO you can use a host of CSS or React selectors.
-There is no clear guideline about which selector to use, but whichever approach is used it must favour stablility and be understandable.
+There is no clear guideline about which selector to use, but whichever approach is used it must favour stability and be understandable.

 There are trade-offs with each selector approach but it's important to know how generic or specific a particular component or CSS class is, in order to ensure that the correct element is always selected as the application evolves.